-If you are pad training a dog who has never had a housetraining before, you can pad train them by confining them to a small area of the house.
+If you are pad training a dog who has never had housetraining before, you can pad teach them by confining them to a small area of the house.

-- Heap on the Praise
+Heap on the Praise

-Praise is vital in housetraining because it helps your dog associate the areas for him to take a potty break with praise.
+Praise is vital in housetraining because it helps your dog associate the areas for him to take a potty break with credit.

 Make sure treats and praise come immediately after they relieve themselves.

 When you have a new adult dog or a puppy, you must exercise constant supervision and learn how many times they need to use the potty.

 Don’t Distract Your Dog

-When you lead your dog to their pad, do not distract them from doing their business with chit-chat or games.
+When you lead your dog to its pad, do not distract them from doing their business with chit-chat or games.

 Do Not Punish Your Dog For Accidents You Did Not See

-What you want to do instead is thoroughly clean up the area where they had their accident so they are not drawn to the same place.
+What you want to do instead is thoroughly clean up the area where they had their accident, so they are not drawn to the same place.

 What you should also do is try to interrupt them in the act.
 If you catch your dog in the middle of an accident, interrupt them by startling them with a shout or clap.

 Do Not Confine Them For Longer Than They Can Hold It

 Try to take them out first thing in the morning, before you leave for work or school, twice during the rest of the day, after dinner, and before bed.

-Cleaning Products that Can Help
+Cleaning Products That Can Help

 Accidents are bound to happen.
-When they do, you want to ensure that you have the best cleaning product that will help your training process.
+When they do, you want to ensure that you have the best cleaning product to help your training process.

 - First, you want to find a cleaner that has live bacteria or enzymes.